 Sir Emrys Jones Centre

-The University's recently completed new teaching facility incorporates a range of sustainability measures.
+The University's 2011 teaching development incorporates a range of sustainability measures.

 The facilities are structured around a central atrium.
 This has been carefully designed in order to minimise excessive solar gain whilst making the most of natural light.
 Where possible, internal spaces also have roof lights.
 Where additional lighting is required, low energy lights, equipped with movement and daylight sensors, are used.
 Rainwater is collected in an underground tank and is used to reduce the amount of mains water needed to flush the lavatories.